cyber-rhythms/cmu-10-708-probabilistic-graphical-models-spring-2019/completed-assignments/hw-2-my-sols/q4-mcmc/readme.md

 4. `premier_league_2013_2014.dat` - 2013-2014 Premier League data.
 5. `PRNG_state.npy` - a pseudo-random number generator (PRNG) state file for use with Numpy, ensures reproducibility of the results.
 6. `MCMC-suppl-visualisations.ipynb` - a supplementary Jupyter notebook used to generate a posterior histogram and scatter plot of estimated posterior means of the parameters.
-7. `/results` - sub-directory containing 12 `.npz` files containing data from each of 12 runs of the Metropolis algorithm.
+7. `/results` - sub-directory containing `.npz` files output from the the main script.
-8. `/logs` - a sub-directory containing 12 `.txt` files containing console messages output from each of 12 runs of the Metropolis algorithm.
+8. `/logs` - a sub-directory containing `.txt` files containing console messages output from the main script.
-9. `/assignment_figures` - a sub-directory containing 12 `.png` traceplots as per assignment requirements, a `
+9. `/figures` - a sub-directory containing figures generated as per requirements of the assignment.

 ## Getting started.